zsotroav/zsotroav.dev/content/en/index.md

 ## Intro

 I am an active Computer Engineering student at the **Budapest University of Technology and Economics**.
-I have always been interested in technology; I started learning programming when I was only 12 years old.
-I frequently release my projects as open-source software on GitHub and help others learn programming as a teaching assistant at my university.
+I have always been interested in tech; I started learning programming when I was only 12 years old.
+I frequently release my projects as open-source software on GitHub and help others learn programming as an educational assistant at my university.

 ## Tech stack